 Three unique reports help uncover the suspect's connections.

 The Contacts Report presents all contact details fully retrieved and analyzed, including deleted contact details when available.
 Contact recovery scope is from multiple sources such as phonebook and memory, vCard files, SIM card, cloud accounts and applications.
-Search a report directly for name, number, deleted contacts or other information.
+Search a report directly for names, numbers, deleted contacts or other information.
 The report informs the investigator when the contact was created, when it was last modified and which account type it is (WhatsApp, Cloud, Gmail, Facebook etc.).
-Find important information such as phone number, email address, home address, birthday, employer, and contact profile pictures to help you put a face to a name.
+Find important information such as phone numbers, email address, home address, birthday, employer, and contact profile pictures to help you put a face to a name.